-Preparations are well underway for a fantastically exciting day on Saturday 1st February, 2020, as we present two concerts based around Gustav Holst’s famous suite, The Planets.
+Preparations are well underway for a fantastically exciting day on Saturday 1st February, 2020, as we present three concerts based around Gustav Holst’s famous suite, The Planets.

 As part of each concert, poems will be performed between each movement of The Planets, and this provides an opportunity for you to get your creative juices flowing, to enter our competition to write (and perform, if you’d like) one of those poems.